 - Corporate Development and Finance Committee: Provides Board oversight of the company’s finances, dividends, investments, strategic planning, etc.

-- Corporate Governance and Nominating Committee: Oversight of membership of the Board as wells as corporate governance guidelines.
+- Corporate Governance and Nominating Committee: Provides oversight of membership of the Board, as well as corporate governance guidelines.

 - Executive Committee: Acts on behalf of the Board in the intervals between meetings of the Board.